Early Education

 What happens when we receive an enquiry?

-Staff promptly make personal contact with families to organize an information visit at 96 Holland Road , Blackburn South.
-This is an opportunity to find out about our program and whether it will meet their needs for a group program.
+Once we receive your referral, we will contact you to arrange an information visit at our school.
+This is an opportunity for you to find out about our program and decide whether it will meet your needs.

 Transport